axxia/meta-intel-axxia/README.md

 License
 =======

-All metadata is MIT licensed unless otherwise stated.
+All metadata (except simicsfs module) is MIT licensed unless otherwise stated.
 Souce code included in tree for individual recipes is under the LICENSE stated in each recipe (.bb file) unless otherwise stated.

+The simicsfs external module is licensed under the GPLv2 (licence file included meta-intel-axxia layer).